eliweissler/Colin_Eli_Kai_Math178_Final/README.md

 ## Folders

-1) classifiers: code related to the classifier or feature-generation
+**1) classifiers: code related to the classifier or feature-generation**

   - crossvalidated_classifier.py: Class for automating the training and evaluation of our classifier
   - featMatHelpers.py: Utility function for working with our feature matrices
-  - features.py: Functions to generate hand-crafted features including torsion and curvature

-  *linearRegression.py: Wrapper for performing linear regression easily

-  *quaternions.py: Functions for performing rotations using quaternions
+  - features.py: Functions to generate hand-crafted features including torsion and curvature -linearRegression.py: Wrapper for performing linear regression easily -quaternions.py: Functions for performing rotations using quaternions

-  *rotateByGyro: Function for performing our rotation and alignment by PCA
+  -rotateByGyro: Function for performing our rotation and alignment by PCA

- 2) papers: pdfs of papers we read, along with some notes in a .txt
+ **2) papers: pdfs of papers we read, along with some notes in a .txt**

- 3) prototyping: the poorly-written first attempts where we tested stuff *skikit_supervised.ipynb: Notebook for prototyping the classifier, taken from sklearn example *neural_net.ipynb: Now abandoned attempt at recreating a published neural network for human activity recognition *Human Activity Recognition with Keras and CoreML original.ipynb: Another neural network test notebook *basic_quaternions.ipynb: Some basic quaternion operations *alignAccelerations.ipynb: Testing out the rotating and aligning scheme
+ **3) prototyping: the poorly-written first attempts where we tested stuff**

+  -skikit_supervised.ipynb: Notebook for prototyping the classifier, taken from sklearn example -neural_net.ipynb: Now abandoned attempt at recreating a published neural network for human activity recognition -Human Activity Recognition with Keras and CoreML original.ipynb: Another neural network test notebook -basic_quaternions.ipynb: Some basic quaternion operations -alignAccelerations.ipynb: Testing out the rotating and aligning scheme

-  4) readers: all the necessary data-wrangling *createFeatVects.py: general code for creating feature vectors from a csv of individual observations *mobiActReader.py: code for assembling the mobiAct data from the file structure it comes in and for resampling to 50 hz.
+  **4) readers: all the necessary data-wrangling** -createFeatVects.py: general code for creating feature vectors from a csv of individual observations -mobiActReader.py: code for assembling the mobiAct data from the file structure it comes in and for resampling to 50 hz.
 Also creates feature vectors for it.
-   *motionsense_reader.py: code for assembling the motionsense data into a big csv of observations *UCI_HAR_reader.py: code for assembling the UCI-HAR data into a big csv of observations
+   -motionsense_reader.py: code for assembling the motionsense data into a big csv of observations -UCI_HAR_reader.py: code for assembling the UCI-HAR data into a big csv of observations

-  5) visualizing_data: code for visualizing our data and creating figures *fftVisualization.py: visualizing the power spectra of our acceleration data *orientation_and_rotation_plots.py: creating plots of the acceleration over time and of the PCA axes *pcaVisualization.py: creating plots of the PCA axes *sphere_plot.py: (very messy) code for plotting data on a sphere *spline_sphere_plot.py: code for plotting data on a sphere, with better interpolation *visualization/visualization_2.ipynd: general purpose visualiztion notebook for testing
+  **5) visualizing_data: code for visualizing our data and creating figures** -fftVisualization.py: visualizing the power spectra of our acceleration data -orientation_and_rotation_plots.py: creating plots of the acceleration over time and of the PCA axes -pcaVisualization.py: creating plots of the PCA axes -sphere_plot.py: (very messy) code for plotting data on a sphere -spline_sphere_plot.py: code for plotting data on a sphere, with better interpolation -visualization/visualization_2.ipynd: general purpose visualiztion notebook for testing